-Raw honey can truly be described as one of the many phytochemical foods, rich in a thousand micro scents to tantalise your palate.
+Raw honey can truly be described as one of the many phytochemical foods, rich in a thousand micro scents to tantalize your palate.

 Yes and no; it's certainly has a high calorific value.
 However what makes a starch fattening is how quickly it turns to sugar in the blood stream; that's what the glycemic index measures.

 So the white starches, and in particular the refined ones, have very high GI's.
 White bread, potatoes, refined rice, cakes and cookies are very rapidly turned into sugar calling for an insulin rush, storing it as fat.

 Even processed honey has a surprisingly low glycemic index; add to that the protein and fat in the pollen in lightly filtered raw honey and it's lower still.